Enter your zip to

 When a house begins to shift, perhaps from a sinking foundation or an earthquake, stucco can be prone to cracking.
 Stucco should only be applied to very stable homes that are not subject to any environmental shifting.
 This means that this type of siding likely is not a good candidate for older houses that are experiencing foundation shifting.

-Like most siding materials, stucco does require some maintenance to keep it in good shape.
-You will have to dedicate a bit of your time to the cause, but the level of maintenance required is very minimal.
-Most homeowners pressure-wash this type of siding once per year to remove any watermarks and stains that develop.
+Like most siding materials, stucco needs some maintenance to stay in good shape.
+While it does require a bit of time, the upkeep is minimal.
+Most homeowners pressure-wash stucco once a year to remove watermarks and stains.

-Hairline cracks may form over time as well, but they are simple to patch with an elastomeric sealant product.
-These maintenance tasks rival the simplicity of vinyl siding, and they make stucco a real contender to one of the most popular forms of siding installed today.
+Hairline cracks may appear over time but are easy to patch with an elastomeric sealant.
+These simple maintenance tasks make stucco a strong competitor to popular options like vinyl siding.

-Stucco is a favored home siding insulation type in some parts of the world.
-But remember that it is the best siding option only in the right areas.
+Stucco is a preferred siding choice in certain regions, but it’s the best option only in the right climate.

 Compare top-rated siding pros in your area.